 Historically, the Corporation's highest sales have occurred in the fourth quarter, during the winter holidays selling season.
-Sales also generally increase ahead of other holidays and celebrations, such as Easter, St. Patrick's Day, Valentine's Day and Halloween.
-Failure to adequately prepare for the holidays sales demand could have a material adverse effect on the Corporation's business and financial results.
+Sales also generally increase ahead of other holidays and celebrations, such as Easter, St. Patrick's Day,

+Valentine's Day and Halloween.
+Failure to adequately prepare for the holidays sales demand and the timing of certain holidays and of new store openings could have material adverse effects on the Corporation's business and financial results.
 In addition, the occurrence of unusually adverse weather, natural disasters, geopolitical events or any other event beyond the Corporation's control and causing any disruption in its business activities or operations during a peak season could have an adverse effect on the distribution network and on store traffic, which could materially adversely affect its business and financial results.